We Proudly Serve Pets Of Longmont, Co and Beyond.

 During a typical visit, there will be a small amount of paperwork and payment, if not prepaid before the appointment.
 The doctor will discuss all the steps and provide you with the time and space to be with your pet.
 An injectable sedative is given to ease pain, decrease anxiety, and put your pet in a restful state.
 This is a great time to give an extra yummy treat such as cheese or peanut butter, or even a treat they normally would not be allowed to have, to distract from the quick injection.

 The doctor will touch base that your pet is in a restful, sedated state and can proceed with the final injection.
 All considerations will be given to allow you the time you need and deserve with your precious pet during this difficult time.
 The final injection of euthanasia solution, essentially an overdose of anesthesia, acts by putting your pet into such a deep sleep that breathing and then the heart stops.
 This is a painless process that causes your pet to relax further, and gently fall asleep until they pass.
+Please feel free to call or email to discuss your pet’s quality of life or set up an in-person or virtual quality-of-life assessment.
+There are many factors involved in making such a big decision, and we at Journey Home want to make this difficult decision as smooth as possible for your family.

 The choice to euthanize is such a difficult decision and it can be very difficult to know how to time such a choice.
 There are tools that can be helpful such as a quality of life assessment (click here for one that is easy to use and encompasses many of the concerns we have about our pets).
 It is important to think about those day-to-day activities that seem to make your pet happy, as well as those things that make it difficult for them to enjoy life.
 It is important to monitor for changes in normal activity, signs of pain, hygiene, and even how these challenges impact you and your family.